gareth-robinson865/eleventy-sample/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am Gareth Robinson, a web developer in training.
+I am passionate about a career in the web developement sector.